Creating a tunnel between two subnets using OpenVPN Access Server

 ovpn-right

-Create VMs you want to link
+Create the VMs you want to connect

 -